Floriade

 NightFest

 Synergy Group is the official Presenting Partner of Floriade.
-Synergy Group is one of Canberra’s leading consulting and professional services firms.
+Discover more about Synergy Group and our other wonderful Floriade 2024 sponsors.

 We acknowledge the Ngunnawal people as traditional custodians of the ACT and recognise any other people or families with connection to the lands of the ACT and region.
 We wish to acknowledge and respect their continuing culture, and pay respects to Elders past and present.